cameri/nostream/README.md

 You can change the default folder by setting the `NOSTR_CONFIG_DIR` environment variable to a different path.

-Run nostr-ts-relay using one of the quick-start guides at least once and `~/.nostr/settings.json` will be created.
+Run nostream using one of the quick-start guides at least once and `~/.nostr/settings.json` will be created.
 Any changes made to the settings file will be read on the next start.

 A sample settings file is included at the project root under the name `settings.sample.json`.
 Feel free to copy it to `~/.nostr/settings.json`